rose-pine/btop/readme.md

 4. Configure your favourite variant as your colour theme

-> Options are 'rose-pine-main', 'rose-pine-moon' or 'rose-pine-dawn'
+> Options are 'rose-pine', 'rose-pine-moon' or 'rose-pine-dawn'

 ## Gallery